fluxninja/aperture/docs/content/reference/configuration/agent.md

 <!-- vale on -->

-LogLevel of logs coming from inside the ETCD Client
+LogLevel of logs coming from inside the etcd client

 </dd>
 <dt>namespace</dt>